-Hello, I am a Front-end Developer and Designer with 5 years experience building responsive & adaptive websites, web applications and designing digital experiences that web product users can connect and relate to.
+Hello, I’m a freelance Full-Stack Developer and Designer with over 5 years experience building responsive & adaptive websites, scalable web applications and designing digital experiences that web product users can connect and relate to.

 I have worked as a freelance web designer, front-end developer, senior front-end developer/UX Designer and a full-stack web developer.
 These roles have allowed me to understand the use of modern web technologies to build web product on both the front and back end with more focus on user experience design, web performance, and web accessibility.